ADA-research/TSRC/README.md

 # Reproducing the results presented in the paper

 The runner scripts are found in `runners/py`.
-Every running scripts has the parameters described in the same file.
+Every running script has the parameters described in the same file.

 ## Raw Data
 To reproduce the results of raw data in the paper: